PikachuJP/CFWDNS/README.md

 V2 : Updated To Support Multi Zones

+V2.1 : Updated To Show A Records

 Note : IPs Must Be Json Array !

-This Guide For Version Two ( Recommended ! ) :
+This Guide For Version 2.1 ( Recommended ! ) :

 You Need To Replace : API_KEY_HERE / NAME_ONE / NAME_TWO / ZONE_ID_ONE / ZONE_ID_TWO / USER_NAME / PASS_WORD